 How to Calculate Crochet Gauge

-In yesterday’s post, I shared 20 reasons why being a crocheter makes it easier to learn knitting.
-One of those reasons is that you already know what gauge is from crochet.
-Therefore, you can apply the skill to knitting.
-However, I know that some people do avoid dealing with gauge.
-Therefore, even as an experienced crocheter, you might not know how to calculate crochet gauge.
-I decided to share an older video with you here today so that you can learn or brush up on this skill.
+In another post, I shared 20 reasons why being a crocheter makes it easier to learn knitting.
+One of those reasons is that you already know what gauge is from learning to crochet.
+Therefore, you can apply the same gauge knowledge to your knitting.
+However, I know that some people do avoid dealing with gauge altogether.
+It may be the excitement of starting a new project, thinking you may not have enough yarn, or being on a time crunch.
+Even as an experienced crocheter, you might not know how to calculate crochet gauge.
+So I decided to share an older video with you here so you can learn or brush up on your gauge skills.

 crochet gauge